Duduk|www.sarkamler.com

 Having existed for around 1,200 years, the double-reed wind instrument is characterized by a warm, soft, slightly nasal timbre, with a rawness that draws parallels to the human voice.
 It is a stunning, soulful, and emotionally powerful instrument that speaks to everyone in some way, no matter what their race, color, or religious beliefs are.
 Therefore, Sar constantly strives to push the duduk sound beyond its traditional boundaries by combining it with other styles of music and instruments.

 Sar has performed across the Toronto area, beginning in early 2019 with the “Mystical Duduk in Toronto” concert in 2019, where he played in a trio alongside renowned duduk players Artak Asatryan and Georgy Minasyan .
 In February 2019 the “Armenia Meets Cuba” jazz project showcased Sar performing live alongside world-renowned jazz pianist Hilario Duran, combining the ancient, soulful music of Armenia with the dynamics and rhythms of Cuba.
-In 2020, Sar performed his rst solo concert in the Armenian episode of Sounds of Canada, a project that features music of all ethnicities and nationalities on Canadian soil, and released two music videos in collaboration with oud player Alexey Reznik.
+In 2020, Sar performed his first solo concert in the Armenian episode of Sounds of Canada, a project that features music of all ethnicities and nationalities on Canadian soil.
+Since 2022, alongside the gifted pianist Viktor Kott, Sar performed on various Toronto stages as part of his “Café Duduk” project, a musical endeavor that breathed new life into Armenian melodies and global classics through the fusion of duduk and piano.